top of page

 Create a simple priority list that identifies:

-1. Your most important revenue or lead-driving pages
+1. Our most important revenue or lead-driving pages

-2. Your best informational pages with ranking potential
+2. Our best informational pages with ranking potential

-3. Your weakest technical sections, such as blog archives, filters, or duplicate pages
+3. Our weakest technical sections, such as blog archives, filters, or duplicate pages

 Build Site Structure Around Search Intent